SlowinskiPiotr/GeTallele/README.md

 To do:
 - script to analyse a single dataset
 - descritpion of functions
+- more detailed comments in the files
+- R version of the toolbox

-Any questions please contact me: p.m.slowinski@exeter.ac.uk
+Any questions/ comments/ bugs please get in touch at p.m.slowinski@exeter.ac.uk